Ryan Edwards’ Wife Mackenzie Reacts After ‘Teen Mom OG’ Fans Tell Her To Leave Maci Bookout Alone

 During an early season of Teen Mom OG, Edwards, Standifer, Bookout, and Bookout’s husband, Taylor McKinney, sat down for a meal and appeared to get along great.
 Then, in the months that followed, Edwards began using drugs and their good times came to an abrupt end.

-Although Edwards claimed in May of last year that he had gone to rehab in hopes of addressing his drug addiction, rumors have continued to swirl in regard to his alleged drug use and since 2016, he’s been arrested a number of times.
+Although Edwards claimed in May of last year that he had gone to rehab in hopes of addressing his drug addiction, rumors have continued to swirl in regard to his alleged drug use, and since 2016, he’s been arrested a number of times.

 Despite Ryan Edwards’ ongoing arrest news and rumors of drug use, Mackenzie Standifer married the reality star in 2017 and became pregnant with his child earlier this year.